 Many of my tests came back negative, and doctors could not pinpoint the cause of my TM.
 I continued steroid treatment with an oral form of chemotherapy for eight months, as my legs grew stronger.
 Realizing how fortunate and blessed I was to thrive during a dark time, I wanted to live a completely normal life.
 I received my Bachelor’s and Master’s degree from Virginia Commonwealth University.
 From wine nights and shopping to spin class and traveling, I was living a beautiful life.
 That was until I was thrown another curve ball.

-While visiting my boyfriend who is stationed in Hawaii this summer, my legs began to tingle non-stop.
+While on a trip to Hawaii this summer, my legs began to tingle non-stop.
 I waited to come back to the mainland before visiting my neurologist, who ordered yet another MRI.
 Exposing my worst fears, the transverse myelitis returned and I would be admitted to the hospital once again.
 Starting over the steroid and chemo cocktail, I prayed we would find the cause this time.
 A week later I was discharged, without answers, still hopeful for the future.
 Then in August, a month later, I received the phone call I was waiting for.

 “You have neuromyelitis opitca.”
 That is the only thing I heard when my neurologist called to tell me I tested positive for the disease (unlike during my first episode).
 Surprisingly, I felt relieved.
 After four years of the unknown, I finally had a diagnosis!
 The next few weeks felt like a whirlwind of appointments and scheduling for my first infusion of Rituxan.
 This week, I will receive my second infusion and then every sixth month for the rest of my life or until a cure is found.